-Man is not a blank slate.
-Men have certain traits that are nearly universal in our collective natures.
+Humans are not born tabula rasa, a blank slate.
+We have certain traits that are nearly universal in our collective natures.
 For example, we love our children; we prefer the company of family and friends and people like ourselves; and we are motivated most commonly and successfully to labor for our own or our family’s profit.
 We also are born with natures that are unique to each, giving us natural born talents and tendencies.
 Some are naturally more aggressive, some naturally less.
 Some are naturally gregarious, while others tend to melancholy.
 Were all men born tabula rasa, then genetically identical twins raised by the same parents would turn out as near to carbon copies of each other as is possible.
 But anyone who has known twins will tell you that this is far from the case.

-What we are not is ants or bees.
+What humans are not is ants or bees.
 Men do not labor selflessly for the “collective good”.
-While some can be educated to think such selflessness is virtue (and perhaps it is); it is not ingrained in our nature.
-And when such selflessness conflicts with our basic need to labor for our own or families profit, man will opt to labor for himself before others; unless forced to do otherwise.
+While some can be educated to think such selflessness is virtue (and perhaps it is), it is not ingrained in our nature.
+And when such selflessness conflicts with our basic need to labor for our own or family’s profit, man will opt to labor for himself before others unless forced to do otherwise.

-It is only by force or coercion that the Left has ever been able to force men to live the life of the “perfect socialist man”; which is that of the ant or the bee.
-And it is only by force and coercion that they can create and maintain some semblance of the utopia they envision.
+It is only by force or coercion that the left has ever been able to force men to live the life of the “perfect socialist man”; which is akin to that of the ant or the bee.
+And it is only by force and coercion that leftist regimes can create and maintain some semblance of the utopia they envision.

 “What is objectionable, what is dangerous, about extremists is not that they are extreme, but that they are intolerant.
 The evil is not what they say about their cause, but what they say about their opponents.”
 (Robert Kennedy)